Auroratide/md-reactor/test/content.md

 + Can use plus
 - Or minus as well

+1. Numeric list
+2. Is cool

 * This is a separate list.
-  * It has a nested list.
+  5) It has a nested list.
-  * With multiple items.
+  6) With multiple items.
     * That are also nested.
-  * Sub item 3
+  7) Sub item 3
     Paragraph for sub item 3
 * Item 2